New Jersey divorces are as unique as the couples themselves. Your particular experience and outcome will correlate with the type of divorce you have.

 Experts say this mature, responsible, and respectful approach pays dividends by preserving the health and well-being of your family long after your divorce is final.

-At Adinolfi & Lieberman, P.A., our attorneys skillfully advise you about the legal options in your divorce.
+At Adinolfi & Lieberman, P.A., our South Jersey divorce lawyers skillfully advise you about the legal options in your divorce.
 We leverage our extensive experience to give you valuable insight into the challenges and strengths of your New Jersey contested divorce case.
 We provide you with outstanding representation whether you choose alternative dispute resolution methods, such as mediation and arbitration, or traditional litigation.